karimsa/gulp-jslint/README.md

 ## Support
 Please use the official issues section in GitHub to post issues.
-All forks and helpful comments are much appreciated. :D
+All forks and helpful comments are much appreciated.